Kempeter/bumble-likes/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You need only Python and Requests to use this project<br>
+You need Python 3 and Requests to use this project<br>
 And a Bumble account :)

 ## Installation